 |It’s available in 7-pound, 20-pound, and 40-pound bags.|

 3. Best Wood Pellets: Simply Pine Unscented Pellet Cat Litter

-We simply love Simply Pine Unscented pellet cat litter.
-It is made of some of the most natural ingredients out there and is free from fragrances, chemicals, or anything that could bother you or your cat.
-The larger pellet size works for cats already used to pellet litter (or just not picky).
+Simply Pine Unscented pellet cat litter is made from reclaimed, sustainable pine remnants that are kiln-dried and is free from fragrances, chemicals, or anything that could bother you or your cat.
+The larger pellet size works for cats already used to pellet litter (or that are just not picky).

 This is a great option for pet owners or cats who hate litter dust.
 It is virtually dust-free.
 The pellets absorb liquid and can be easily removed from the box.
 Solid waste that is buried will stay there and can also be removed using a scoop.
 We recommend using an absorbent pad at the bottom of your litter box to catch any waste that falls through.
 While the pellets are great at trapping waste and odors, some can still get to the bottom of the pan.
 Having a pee pad underneath will make that clean-up much easier and faster.

 Some reviewers said this litter doesn’t control odors.

 Pros and Cons of Simply Pine Unscented Pellet Cat Litter

 |This pellet cat litter is made from kiln-dried pine and is free from fragrances and chemicals.||This litter does not clump.|